PPRPMU/PMU-playbook/img/README.txt

 1. File name should be short, descriptive, use full words or abbreviations. (e.g. "ppr_logo" or "parks_and_rec_logo", not "prksnrec_lgo")

-2. Use underscores instead of spaces.
+2. Use underscores instead of spaces for files and folders.

 3. Use lowercase letters.